 Interest in thermoplastic composite materials (e.g. PAEK composites) has been heightened by new material and process innovations.
 PAEK or Polyaryletherketone is a family of high performance polymers; PEEK or Polyetheretherketone is the most important member representing over 80% of materials in this family.

-This allows engineers to combine the mechanical properties of the composites with the design flexibility and fast production times of the injection-moulding process.
+This allows engineers to combine the mechanical properties of the composites with the design flexibility and fast production times of the injection-molding process.
 Complex parts required in aerospace engineering can now be produced using existing manufacturing infrastructure.

 Your partner in the future of flight

 However, new possibilities bring with them new challenges.
 New material and processing capabilities bring innovative design freedom for complex parts that wasn’t previously possible.
 The challenge is developing the material expertise, tools and manufacturing capabilities to effectively bring the component to market.
-For engineers that are seeking a partner, TXV Aerospace can provide a total solution to support each step, from concept development through to commercialisation.
+For engineers that are seeking a partner, TXV Aerospace can provide a total solution to support each step, from concept development through to commercialization.

 TxV Aerospace Composites, is a joint venture of Victrex and its partner Tri-Mack Plastics Manufacturing Corporation.
 It has been established in 2017 to build a new supply chain to address the unmet needs and accelerate the growth of thermoplastic composites for the aerospace industry.
 TxV Aerospace brings together over 35 years of high performance thermoplastic material innovation and know-how from Victrex, and the proven thermoplastic composite engineering and manufacturing expertise of Tri-Mack.